Medical Practices Must do More to Fight Sexual Harassment

 Without the support and commitment of the surgeons and other senior management, good intentions will remain just that. #MeToo started as a grassroots conversation around sexual harassment, but the real change occurred when celebrities and women of influence spoke out and elevated the conversation to the C-Suite.

 All the actions prescribed above have one thing in common: they all require broad-reaching organizational change.
-If the medical industry is serious about reducing sexual harassment, then every surgical practice, clinic and hospital must do their part.
+If the medical industry is serious about reducing sexual harassment, then every surgical practice, clinic, and hospital must do its part.

 Related Posts